 - Sightwords-use the COW time to focus on sightwords in context.

-If you are in need of go-to materials, I have developed three sections of a growing RTI kit.
-So far, I've completed the Letter Names and Sounds Section, Rhyme Time, and the Concept of Word Bundle.
-Here's a preview of each:
+If you are in need of go-to materials, I have developed these sets to build an RTI kit.
+So far, I’ve completed the Letter Names and Sounds Section, Rhyme Time, and the Concept of Word Bundle.
+Here’s a bit more information…